airbus/decomon/docs/source/contribute.md

 #### Define environment variables for notebook github links

-In order to define appropriate github links for notebooks, we need several environment variables:
+In order to define appropriate github and colab links for notebooks, we need several environment variables:

 - AUTODOC_NOTEBOOKS_REPO_URL: url of the content repository for the notebooks